soluvas/commerceplug/about.md

 * Google uses lowerCamel including for URI paths (e.g. "/calendarList") -- which makes sense since they use Java
 * LinkedIn uses lower-dash for both URI paths and fields (note: XML only, not JSON)
 * Foursquare uses lowerCamel for fields and lowermerged for paths

+## Versioning

+CommercePlug uses required header which is sent in all requests, but especially important in the main endpoint URI (`api.domain.com` or `www.domain.com/api`):

+    CommercePlug-Version: 1.0

+Considerations:

+* "FoxyCart uses Required Header: Include FOXYCART-API-VERSION: 1
+* Spree & Shopify use no versioning (and shouldn't be required on HATEOAS-compliant endpoint?)
+* Google & LinkedIn uses /v1, Twitter uses /1.1, Facebook uses /v2.2"

 ## Contact Me